magento/architecture/design-documents/service-isolation/inter-service-communication.md

 * Invoker composes URL to access inter-service endpoint on the _Catalog_ node like __/rest/inter/catalog/product-repository/save__
 * Invoker sends request to _Catalog_ node containing serialized ProductInterface argument, user type, user ID and returns a promise that will be fulfilled when the request finishes and return value is unserialized
+* the request is sent using Guzzle library and it's sent asynchronously (concurrently with other requests)

 _catalog node_
 * Receives HTTP request from the front node, let's say on https://catalog.mydomain.com/rest/inter/catalog/product-repository/save